 Welcome to DreamCatchers!

-Our team works closely with hospice caregivers to make sure the patient is safe and receives the proper care.
+Our teams work closely with hospice caregivers and nurses to make sure the patient is safe and receives the proper care.
 We work closely with various hospices in locations with Dreamcatchers clubs.

 Our first club for the foundation began at one high school in California and is now states all around the country.
 High school students, university students, and hospices are thrilled to makes these dreams work for those who are terminally ill.

-Check our dreams under Dreams Fulfilled and under Clubs.
+Check out past Dreams under Dreams Fulfilled and under Clubs.

 We are an independent group and seek support through donations and fundraising.
-Please contact us for information on donating to DreamCatchers.
+Please visit our “Donate” tab to contribute and help us make more Dreams come true across the country.

 Hospice Dreamcatcher Foundation, Inc